mhorpheus/test/SpinUp.md

 	- do not send Box invites to free email providers (eg. Gmail, Hotmail) as they are banned from accessing IBM's Box and will violate IBM ITCS300 Security Policy.
 2. IBM Aspera folder (optional):
 	- folder must be named “IRYY-NNNN-Evidence”,
-	- should be considered ONLY for transition as by Aspera policy data will be deleted after 7 days:
+	- should be considered ONLY for transition stage for data:
 		- make sure smaller files (under Box size limit) are uploaded directly to "Evidence Folder" on Box,
 		- for larger files (above Box limit), download them from Aspera, split into chunks (eg. with 7zip) and upload to "Evidence Folder" on IBM Box,
 		- when files are migrated to Box, they should be deleted from Aspera.